Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 ## Review, Blockspace

-> Blockspace is the capacity of a blockchain to finalize and commit operations
+> Blockspace is the capacity of a blockchain<br/>to finalize and commit operations

 Polkadot's primary product is _blockspace_.